danielabar/meblog/src/markdown/when-rspec-doesnt-rollback.md

 > The value will be cached across multiple calls in the same example but not across examples.

 Which explains why the inserts are running repeatedly for each test.
-But what was less clear to me was that using the `let/let!` helper moves the execution of the logic into the transaction and thus gets rolled back.
+But what was less clear to me was that using the `let/let!` helper moves the execution of the logic into the transaction and therefore gets rolled back.
 Recall when the data creation was run in the `describe` block without the use of `let/let!` helper, it ran outside of each test transaction and got committed.

+## Which is Better?

+So the problem of ensuring created data is rolled back can be solved in two ways.
+Either specify the data creation right in each example that needs it, i.e. in the `it` block, OR, if multiple tests need the same data, it can be created up one level in the `describe`, but then it must use the `let/let!` helper methods.

+Given the [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle, it's tempting to say the better solution is to move the data creation up into `describe` block so it doesn't need to be repeated for each test.
+However, this has no impact on test performance because the data will still be created and rolled back for each example (as we saw earlier in the `log/test.log` file).

+Also "DRYing" up the tests can make them harder to read as it requires scrolling up to the top of the test file to understand where data, variables etc were defined.
+For a small test file maybe this isn't a big deal but can become an issue as the number of tests grow.

 **TBD**

-- two ways to solve problem: repeat data creation lines in each example, or once in describe block but then need let helper
-- which is better? maybe don't DRY tests too much, can make it difficult to read if need to scroll up and down within test file to see where/how data got created
+- reference DAMP vs DRY: https://stackoverflow.com/questions/6453235/what-does-damp-not-dry-mean-when-talking-about-unit-tests
 - check constraints/unique on Plan model (unique on name but also using Faker as name wasn't important to these tests)
 - mention about resetting test db after each run during troubleshooting to get a clean start
 - Conclusion: Use of connecting to test database and checking test.log file for troubleshooting tests